jarch2/innovation-jam-ops-clone/apps/apple_prediction/README.md

-Apple prediction
+Apple Prediction

-    This program runs from the command line with no arguments
+* This program runs from the command line with no arguments